bekk/bekk-christmas/post/security/handy-tips-for-staying-secure-on-the-go.md

 ## Shoulder surfers:

 Be aware of your surroundings and reduce the risk of shoulder surfers.
-A shoulder surfer describes someone who is peaking over your shoulder to get information.
-I see people prone for this type of social engineering attack all the time.
-When using public transport, in cafees, or on air planes.
-People use their laptop to check out some work stuff, and don’t care if someone is looking.
+A shoulder surfer is someone who is peaking over your shoulder to get information.
+We can spot people prone to this type of social engineering attack all the time.
+When people are visiting a cafee, are on public transport, or on air planes they will use their laptop for work stuff.
+And they don’t notice, or care if someone is looking.

 To protect your information, you can, and should invest in a privacy shield for you screen.
 They cost next to nothing, but reduce/limit the viewing angle of your display.